Yoel Romero: Tainted supplements lawsuit

-Romero pursued legal action against the supplement company, but they never interposed an answer.
+Romero pursued legal action against the supplement company, but they never gave an answer.
 After being awarded default judgment, Romero was awarded $27 million in damages: $3 million for lost wages, $3 million for reputable harm, and $3 million for emotional damage, all of which were tripled as allowed by the New Jersey “Consumer Fraud Act” when a company is “found out to have committed consumer fraud”.
 However, in mid-2021 it was reported that New Jersey Superior Court reduced the damage awards for lost wages and emotional stress to total of $12.45 million.
 The reputational damages will be decided in another trial meeting.